flatsurf/e-antic/README.md

-This makes the whole development experience much more reliable and reproducible, e.g., the CI on GitHub Pull Requests runs with the exact same setup, so if something fails there, you can just run the CI command to get exactly the same behavior locally.
+This makes the whole development experience much more reliable and reproducible, e.g., the CI on GitHub Pull Requests runs with the exact same setup, so if something fails there, you can just run the CI command to hopefully get exactly the same behavior locally.
 </details>

 <details>